fbargaglistoffi/machine-learning-firm-dynamics/README.md

 ## 2.3 Support Vector Machines

+### Description
 Support vector machines (SVM) & Support vector machine algorithms estimate a hyperplane over the feature space to classify observations.
 The vectors that span the hyperplane are called support vectors.
-They are chosen such that the overall distance (called margin) between the data points and the hyperplane as well as the prediction accuracy is maximized (see also Ssteinwart 2008)
+They are chosen such that the overall distance (called margin) between the data points and the hyperplane as well as the prediction accuracy is maximized (see also Ssteinwart 2008).

+### Example usage in R

 ## 2.4 Artificial Neural Network

+### Description
 (Deep) Artificial Neural Networks (ANN) & Inspired from biological networks, every neural network consists of at least three layers: an input layer containing feature information, at least one hidden layer (deep ANN are ANN with more than one hidden layer), and an output layer returning the predicted values.
 Each Layer consists of nodes (neurons) who are connected via edges across layers.
 During the learning process, edges that are more important are reinforced.
 Neurons may then only send a signal if the signal received is strong enough (see for example Hassoun, ).

-Temptative outline

-The function takes as inputs:
+### Example usage in R

 * <tt>`y`</tt>: the outcome variable;
 * <tt>`w`</tt>: the reception of the treatment variable (binary);